Beto O'Rourke makes 2020 White House bid official with wee-hours announcement

 He quickly became a Democratic rock star.
 And like Sen. Bernie Sanders of Vermont, another darling of the party’s progressive base, O’Rourke quickly reached celebrity status, being referenced only by his first name.

-O’Rourke narrowly lost to Cruz - by just over 200,000 votes out of more than eight million cast.
+O’Rourke narrowly lost to Cruz -- by just more than 200,000 votes out of more than 8 million cast.
 After his better-than-expected performance against the GOP incumbent, there were immediate calls by some Democrats for O’Rourke to run for president.

 After saying days after the November elections that "I will not be a candidate for president in 2020,” O’Rourke quickly changed his tune, explaining that "I haven't made any decisions about anything yet.”

-By mid-December, he acknowledged at a town hall that was considering a White House run.
+By mid-December, he acknowledged at a town hall that he was considering a White House run.

 FULL COVERAGE OF 2020 ELECTION